- 16 May 2023

 - For tables that contain multiple linked record fields, if that default linked record field isn't correct, then you'll want to choose the appropriate field for your use case.

-- For the first level, there is an additional option to Enable sub-items.
-These sub-items are related to other records with a self-linking linked record field.
-This option is great to include when you want to break down records in Level 1 into smaller sub-items.
+- For the first level, there is an additional option to Enable nested records.
+These nested records are related to other records with a self-linking linked record field.
+This option is great to include when you want to break down records in Level 1 into smaller nested records.

 - In the final setup window, you'll choose which fields to display from each of the tables that you've connected.
 It's a good idea to only include the most necessary fields for the audience that will be interacting with the view.
 Once you are finished configuring which fields to show click Done.
 In most cases, you'll want to further configure the view which is covered in the next section.